NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/README.md

 1. **Analytics Server**: Check the README inside `analytics_server_docker` directory and follow the steps to start the docker containers.
 2. **Perception Server**: Check the README inside `perception_docker` directory and follow the steps to start the docker container.

-Other modules included in this project are as follows:
+Other modules included in this application are as follows:
 1. Apis
 2. Stream
 3. Tracker